Anyway, I’ll bet you have experienced that mediocrity before. (Maybe even recently?)

 - Engagement of team members in their work is high – challenging but not overwhelming, measurable, meaningful duties

-- Processes are practiced, greased, and flowing, with major exception processes defined and schedule
+- Processes are practiced, greased, and flowing, with major exception processes defined and scheduled

 - Roles are clear and specific and goals for each role are specific